Charles Manson’s Prosecutor Says He Deserved to Be Killed Years Ago

 Manson was also convinced that Shea had “snitched” on the group, having tipped off cops on a boosted car, which led to an Aug.
 16, 1969, raid at dawn on their compound by police.

 And just days after the Tate-LaBianca murders, and on Manson’s instructions, Watson, Grogan, and Bruce Davis tortured and stabbed Shea.
-Grogan and Davis were convicted, sentenced to life in prison, and remain incarcerated.
+Grogan and Davis were convicted and sentenced to life in prison; Grogan was released and Davis remains incarcerated.

 Hinman had been taken hostage just before the Tate-LaBianca murders by Family members Mary Brunner and Bobby Beausoleil, who wanted money they believed he inherited.
 When Hinman didn’t meet their demands, Manson ordered him killed.